Memphis residents are on day 4 of a boil water notice while ice hits Arkansas and Missouri

 “There is no current time table on how long it will be before water services will be fully restored to all customers,” fire officials said in a Facebook post.

-Meanwhile, heavy rain in Southern California prompted the Los Angeles County Office of Emergency Management to issue an evacuation warning near Topanga Canyon effective through Tuesday morning due to possible mud or debris flows.
+Electrical crews, including some from other states, worked 16-hour shifts to restore power.
+Some residents spent six days either staying with friends or family, in hotels, or huddled in their cold homes during the outage.

-The Los Angeles office of the National Weather Service reported possible rain totals up to 1.5 inches (3.8 centimeters) and up to 2.5 inches (6.3 centimeters) across the area’s foothills through Monday night.
+Ten months later, a December storm led to rolling blackouts and a long boil-water advisory in Memphis that also was caused by broken water mains in the city.

-Jim Salter in O’Fallon, Missouri, and Jeff Martin in Atlanta contributed to this report.
+Andrew DeMillo in Little Rock, Arkansas, and Travis Loller in Nashville, Tennessee, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.